Lisa Vanderpump Stuns At Dolce & Gabbana Show In Glittery Gold Days After Turning 59

 While she was noticeably absent as her former RHOBH co-stars Lisa Rinna, Dori Kemsley, Teddi Mellencamp, Denise Richards, and Erika Giradi walked the runway in Kyle’s NYFW fashion show earlier this month, the ex-Real Housewives of Beverly Hills star was spotted in Italy at Milan Fashion Week for Dolce & Gabbana’s Spring 2020 runway show, and she looked absolutely stunning.

-The Vanderpump Rules star stunned in a fitted black skirt paired with a black chiffon bow-fronted blouse and a glittering, gold jacket that she had draped across her shoulders.
+The Vanderpump Rules star stunned in a fitted black skirt paired with a black chiffon bow-fronted blouse and a glittering gold jacket that she had draped across her shoulders.
 But her crowning glory was a jeweled headband that served as a reminder of the reality and restaurant queen bee that she is.
-Indeed, comments to Lisa’s Instagram photo hailed her the queen.
+Indeed, comments on Lisa’s Instagram photo hailed her the queen.

 “The Queen has arrived!
 Viva Lisa V,” wrote one fan.